长期停车可以。详情请上我们的机场停车页面 Parking 查询。

 Why does Gold Coast Airport have a curfew?

-Gold Coast Airport is regulated by the Federal Government under the Department of Infrastructure and Regional Development.
+Gold Coast Airport is regulated by the Federal Government under the Department of Infrastructure, Transport, Cities & Regional Development.
 The curfew at Gold Coast Airport is between 11.00pm – 6.00am Queensland time.

 What is RNP and how will it affect aircraft noise?